 Part Three covers the Love Boat Era.

-story of the Love Boat Era is very interesting for a
+story of the Love Boat Era is interesting for a

 variety of reasons.
 We start with a love story

 which details how I met my wife Marla.
-Then I
+After I

 have one favor to ask.
 I have written my book